DaMetaFox/Dynamic-Water-w-python/readme/README.md

 <!--examples------------------------------------------------------------------------------------------------------------------------------------------------>
 <h2>
   <p align="center">
-     Here you have a few examples:
+     Here you have a few explanations/tutorials:
   </p>
 </h2>